 If you can paint small, this one below looks like a good one.

 There are many very small pochades – Artwork Essentials, Guerilla, and Utrecht offer some nice ones.

 A Feather Pro Art and Tripod Easel with and Easel Butler are a perfect combo.
 You can buy the easel at Jerrysartarama and the Easel Butler from the Easel Butler website.
 I have these as well.

-This appears to be a good setup from enpleinair.com.
+This one below appears to be a good setup from enpleinair.com.
 It is their pro series.
 I don’t like their OTHER oil painting setup, but I do like this one.
 I’d appreciate comments from anyone who has this one.
 You have to buy the whole thing, not just parts.
-I ordered, and returned the boxes for pastels and oils.
-I don’t like them, but this one looks like a good design.

 You can use lots of simple boxes.